I Need A Vita Now!

 4. List your degrees in reverse chronological order

 The highest degree goes first in the list, as it’s of more interest for the employer.
-If you’ve graduated from college or university, high school information shouldn’t be mentioned on your resume.
+If you’ve graduated from college or university, high school information shouldn’t be mentioned on your Curriculum Vitae.

 Experience section: presenting your career history

-When our clients say “I need a resume written for me”, it’s the education section they find the most challenging.
+When our clients say “I need a CV created for me”, it’s the education section they find the most challenging.
 However, it’s possible to simplify your task by following the tips below:

 1. Include must-have details

-When filling out the employment section, it’s important to include the essentials for each job you had.
+When filling out the employment section, it’s important to include the essentials for each position you had.
 The essential information includes:

 1. Job title (or several titles if you went through the ranks within one company)